OVERVIEW

 Resilient Communities Restoring the Earth

 CEBE was founded on Earth Day in 2013.
-Spurred on by ever starker realities of the climate crisis and ecological crisis, we launched a successful crowdfunding campaign, moved into the Fare Share Commons in historic downtown Norway, Maine and got to work.
+Spurred by the scientific reality of the climate and ecological crises, we ran a successful crowdfunding campaign, moved into the Fare Share Commons in downtown Norway, Maine, and got to work.
+Our tagline since the beginning has been “Resilient Communities Restoring the Earth.”
+It remains our vision and is our path forward to a livable future for all.

-We are pleased to share CEBE's recent annual report!
-Covering our fiscal year, July 2023 to June 2024, this report includes highlights of what we've been up to, gratitude, testimonials, information on our financial health, and a look at the near future.
-View the report here.
+To learn about our programming and impact, check out CEBE's most recent annual report.
+Covering our fiscal year, July 2024 to June 2025, this report includes highlights of what we've been up to, gratitude, testimonials, information on our financial health, and a look at the near future.

 For a walk down memory lane, check out our crowdfunding video from the very beginning.